Campaign Optimization and Analytics

-Understand the limitations of data blending in Google Data Studio and learn the tips to get past those limitations.
+Understand the limitations of data blending in Looker Studio and learn the tips to get past those limitations.
 You will make a remarkable impact and get the most valuable insights from your data sources.

 However, like many other Google tools, it’s easy to get by — but rock hard to master.
-Features like data blending are easy to get their advantages or capabilities, but only the pros understand their common pitfalls.
+Features like data blending in Looker Studio are easy to get their advantages or capabilities, but only the pros understand their common pitfalls.

-Thankfully, we will talk about the seven limitations of data blending in Google Data Studio and how you can overcome them.
+Thankfully, we will talk about the seven limitations of data blending in Looker Studio and how you can overcome them.
 Are you ready?
 Let’s get started.

 But first, the basics:

-Because this is a big concept of data blending, it is often a challenge that many marketers find confusing.
-Blending two tables in Data Studio requires a join configuration with a join operator and join condition.
-This is how the join configuration window looks like in the Data Studio:
+Because this is a big concept of data blending in Looker Studio, it is often a challenge that many marketers find confusing.
+Blending two tables in Looker Studio requires a join configuration with a join operator and join condition.
+This is how the join configuration window looks like in the Looker Studio:

 Data joining is the process of merging two data sets, side by side, with a shared data column from each dataset.
 Before 17th Feb 2022, the join configuration was limited to the Left Outer join configuration.

-The new join configurations in Data Studio now include four other join conditions:
+The new join configurations in Looker Studio now include four other join conditions:

-The Six Main Limitations of Data Blending in Google Data Studio
+The Six Main Limitations of Data Blending in Looker Studio

-Blending in Google Data Studio is limited to five data sources
+Data blending in Looker Studio is limited to five data sources

-Another limitation of blending data in Google Data Studio is that you are limited to five sources.
-If you have over five sources you want to merge, you’ll not get a chance with Google Data Studio.
+Another limitation of data blending in Looker Studio is that you are limited to five sources.
+If you have over five sources you want to merge, you’ll not get a chance with Looker Studio.

 Therefore, you may miss out on advanced or in-depth reports that require more sources to create a detailed table with too many columns.
 If you need more than this, consider using Google Sheets.

-Google Data Studio Does not handle any missing or miscalculated values automatically
+Looker Studio does not handle any missing or miscalculated values automatically

-While Google Data Studio will show you when your blend has a configuration error, it will not fix these errors automatically.
+While Looker Studio will show you when your blend has a configuration error, it will not fix these errors automatically.
 Such errors may result from a broken calculation or a missing field in the join keys.

 For example, the missing fields will become ‘null.’
-GDS will not replace them with zeros ‘0’ or any other custom values for you if you don’t do so before blending the data.
+GDS will not replace them with zeros ‘0’ or any other custom values for you if you don’t do so before data blending in Looker Studio.

 In case of such configuration errors, you will see a pink ‘missing’ field in the join condition or a red box around the join configuration for mistakes in your tables.

-Consider using pre-blend filters and calculate your fields accurately, or apply the fix manually to ensure all the join keys are valid and matching.
+Consider using pre-blend filters and calculate your fields accurately, or apply the fix manually to ensure all the join keys are valid and matching for data blending in Looker Studio.

 Blending can create unnecessarily large data sets